 You may include your spouse and your unmarried children under 21 years of age as co-applicants in your application for the same extension or change of status, but only if you are all now in the same status or they are all in derivative status.
-You must complete a Supplement A for each person that you want to include on your application.
-If you need additional space, you may print additional copies of the Supplement A to complete for additional co-applicants.
+You must complete Form I-539A for each person that you want to include on your application.
+If you need additional space, you may print additional copies of the Form I-539A to complete for additional co-applicants.